Iron Man's armor: Marvel's Spider-Man

-Two different armors are shown in the series, the Mark 49 and 50.
+Two different armors appear in Spider-Man (2017): the Mark 49 and 50.
 The Mark 49 appears to be based on the other armors in the franchise.
 The Mark 50, however, is mainly red with a gold face mask and collarbone, with a prehensile system.
-According to Tony, it can act as the central unit of an Iron Legion.
-Both the Mark 49 and 50 debuted (Mark 49 was destroyed by the Ghost) in the episode Stark Expo.

 Film

 Iron Man's armors feature prominently in several films set in the Marvel Cinematic Universe.